Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 : Running the interpreter on incoming code on the server-side

-The endpoint takes in the code, passes it on to the interpreter, which splits it up and loads the module for the function, afterwhich it evaluates it with arguments.
+The endpoint takes in the code, passes it on to the interpreter, which splits it up and loads the module for the function, after which it evaluates it with arguments.
 The endpoint then returns this result as a `String`, from which we can return it to the client, and the client can handle the type casting to the correct type.

 \ \

 Through all of this, we have seen that \gls{th} offers a lot of opportunities, but at the cost of quite some complexity.
 A thing to note is that \gls{th} is known not to be very portable across hardware architectures, and this might pose a bigger problem, then simply how we get the pieces to fit, if we wanted to use it.
-The buy-in is fairly low, since it would need to be manually added, which also means the granularity is very fine-coarsed.
+The buy-in is fairly low, since it would need to be manually added, which also means the granularity is very fine-grained.

 [^hint]: https://hackage.haskell.org/package/hint